 - For absences of one or more full days due to sickness or disability if the deduction is made in accordance with a bona fide sick leave plan (to be bona fide the plan must provide at least five days of paid leave)

-- To offset amounts an employee receive as jury or witness fees, or for military pay
+- To offset amounts an employee receives as jury or witness fees, or for military pay

 - For penalties imposed in good faith for infractions of safety rules of major significance